 The Lakers would go on to win the game, but not the series.
 Steve Nash would go on to win his second consecutive MVP Award.
 But does anyone remember a single play Steve Nash had in any game of the series?
 They came back from a 3-1 deficit, and yet the entire series is devoid of a single Nash fingerprint.
 In contrast, Kobe’s fingerprints are all over the series.
 On entire games and moments within each of the seven games played.

-In fact, so much of Kobe’s heroics have left such a lasting impression, that if you look closely at Steve Nash holding the 2006 NBA MVP trophy, you can still see his nuts on Nash’s proud, smiling face.
+In fact, so much of Kobe’s heroics have left such a lasting impression, that if you look closely at Steve Nash holding the 2006 NBA MVP trophy, you can still see Kobe’s nuts on Nash’s proud, smiling face.

 Kobe couldn’t quite get up as high as he did wearing the #8 jersey, but he still had his moments.
 In 2008, Kobe and Chris Paul were in a tight race to see who would finish first in not only the Western Conference standings, but the NBA MVP voting as well.
 The two players’ MVP journeys would finally converge in the 80th game of the NBA season.
 NBA fans would be treated with the Lakers hosting the Hornets in a crucial late season matchup that would heavily tip all of the scales to favor the victor.